Office of Disability Services

 - Meet with course professors to share the Accommodation Letter.

-- Work in cooperation with the Director of Academic Development, faculty members, and other staff in implementing the required accommodations.
+- Work in cooperation with the academic disability services staff, faculty members, and other staff in implementing the required accommodations.

-- Meet with the Director of Academic Development at the beginning of each semester to review accommodation plan and make any necessary updates or changes.
+- Meet with the academic disability services staff at the beginning of each semester to review accommodation plan and make any necessary updates or changes.

-Grievances concerning accommodation and appeal (if accommodation has been denied) can be filed through the Director of Academic Development.
-If grievances cannot be mediated through the Director, they can be filed with the Chief Academic Officer.
+Grievances concerning accommodation and appeal (if accommodation has been denied) can be filed through academic disability services staff.
+If grievances cannot be mediated through academic disability services staff, they can be filed with the Chief Academic Officer.

 Policy of Non-Discrimination and Confidentiality